 - Reimburse for the good cause

-This is another way how your organization can support your employees in their way of making good deeds.
-Let’s say someone wants to run a marathon for a good cause, but the registration fee is quite high?
-Offering to reimburse such costs will be definitely appreciated and will be a strong motivation to work on the employee’s physical activity.
+This is another way that your organization can support your employees in making good deeds.
+Let’s say someone wants to run a marathon for a good cause, but the registration fee is quite high.
+Offering to reimburse such costs will be appreciated and a strong motivation for employees to work on their physical activity.

 - Work and skill development as an act of service

-Volunteering doesn’t have to mean that your employees must clean up a beach, or collect used clothes.
-Many of your staff would love to put their existing skills for a good cause or use charity work as an opportunity to develop new ones.
+Volunteering doesn’t have to mean that your employees must clean up a beach or collect used clothes.
+Many of your staff would love to use their existing skills for a good cause or use charity work as an opportunity to develop new ones.

-While CSR initiatives are a great way to both help boost employee wellness, and overall business performance through happy and engaged employees, there is more to the wellness basket than just that.
-Wellbeing concerns physical, mental and even financial matters at the same level, hence designing an employee benefits plan that can tackle all three areas is crucial.
+While CSR initiatives are a great way to both help boost employee wellness, and overall business performance through happy and engaged employees, there is more to the wellness basket than that.
+Wellbeing concerns physical, mental, and even financial matters at the same level, and designing an employee benefits plan that can tackle all three areas is crucial.

-By engaging the services of an employee benefits specialist, such as Pacific Prime, your organization can benefit from a free employee benefits market review but also from the expertise of our consultants on topics such as employee benefits trends, regulations, structuring employee benefits plan, and quickly compare offers that are best suited to match your company’s goals, culture and help retain employees who are engaged and productive.
+By engaging the services of an employee benefits specialist such as Pacific Prime, your organization can benefit from a free employee benefits market review and the expertise of our consultants on topics such as employee benefits trends, regulations, and structuring an employee benefits plan.
+In addition, we can quickly compare offers that are best suited to match your company’s goals, culture and help retain employees who are engaged and productive.

-Contact us for a non-binding chat or a call today, or learn more about us by reading our corporate flyer, which also includes a list of our latest corporate clients, who trusted us with handling their employee benefits plans.
+Contact us for an obligation-free discussion today, or learn more about us by reading our corporate flyer, which also includes a list of our latest corporate clients who trust us with handling their employee benefits plans.